Nonu7/Group8/README.md

 # LIbrary Management System
-LMSs are software programs that assist libraries in managing their operations and collection management.
-We have modules for circulation, purchases, serials administration, reporting, and cataloguing.
+Welcome to the Library Management System GitHub repository!
+This open-source project is designed to help libraries efficiently manage their collections, streamline the lending process, and provide patrons with an accessible and user-friendly interface for discovering and borrowing books.

 # Steps
 - Import the sourcecode directory to Xampp/htdocs.